pi1541/Pi1541/README.md

 - Option A (not support split IECLines) of Pi1541, **Option B cannot work** as of now!
 - Buzzer sound output
 - USB Keyboard and USB Massstorage, Keyboard supports plug-and-play, Massstorage not fully plug-and-play
-- if enabled Ethernet or WiFi starts and seeks for a DHCP server, Webserver runs, but one can only control the led so far
+- if enabled, Ethernet or WiFi starts and seeks for a DHCP server, Webserver runs, but one can only control the led so far

 <p>